luigiselmi/kafka-clients/README.md

 [Kafka cluster](https://github.com/luigiselmi/docker-kafka#kafka-cluster) section of the docker-kafka repository.

 #### Elasticsearch cluster
-We can start a cluster of three Elasticsearch servers and one Kibana server following the instructions in the cluster section of the
+We can start a cluster of three Elasticsearch servers and one Kibana server following the instructions in the [cluster](https://github.com/luigiselmi/docker-elasticsearch#cluster) section of the docker-elasticsearch repository.
-[README.md](https://github.com/luigiselmi/docker-elasticsearch#cluster) file in the docker-elasticsearch repository.

 #### Producer and consumer
-We can test the application using the same command to run the producer and the elasticsearch consumer
+We can test the application using the same docker-compose file used in the previous examples to run the producer and the elasticsearch consumer

     $ docker stack deploy --compose-file docker-compose.yml fcd-stack

+The application is deployed as three stacks and 12 containers.
 ### Troubleshooting
 In case you know some documents have been indexed but you can't visualize the data on Kibana you may need to clear the cache of the index.
 From the main menu go to Stack Management and then Index Management, select the index "thessaloniki", and from the "Manage" button click "Clear index cache".